TechwriterSSchmidt/Haptic-Horizon/README.md

 3. Select the **UART Service**.
 4. Send the character **'B'** (or 'F').
 5. The device will play a loud **"Here I Am"** melody.

+### 6. Safety Features
+*   **Drop Beacon:** If the device detects a hard fall (Impact > 2.5G), it waits 5 seconds.
+If not picked up, it triggers a loud alarm and flashing haptics for 30 seconds to help you find it.

 ### 5. "Selfie Button" Finder (Tactile Remote)
 For a phone-free experience, you can use a cheap Bluetooth Camera Shutter remote (e.g., "AB Shutter3").